FAIRChemistry/datamodel_calibration/specifications/new_calibration.md

   - Type: Parameter
   - Description: Parameters of the calibration model equation
   - Multiple: True
+- was_fitted
+  - Type: boolean
+  - Description: Indicates if the model was fitted to the data
+- calibration_range
+  - Type: CalibrationRange
+  - Description: Concentration and signal bounds in which the calibration model is valid.
+- statistics
+  - Type: FitStatistics
+  - Description: Fit statistics of the calibration model

+### CalibrationRange
+- conc_lower
+  - Type: float
+  - Description: Lower concentration bound of the model
+- conc_upper
+  - Type: float
+  - Description: Upper concentration bound of the model
+- signal_lower
+  - Type: float
+  - Description: Lower signal bound of the model
+- signal_upper
+  - Type: float
+  - Description: Upper signal bound of the model

+### FitStatistics
 - aic
   - Type: float
   - Description: Akaike information criterion